 - Other famous essay writers were Alexander Hamilton, John Jay, and James Madison.

 This period is defined by increasing desire to produce truly American literature.
-The most names in the American literature became Washington Irving (The Legend of Sleepy Hollow), James Fenimore Cooper (The Last of the Mohicans), and Edgar Allan Poe.
-Just as well as their European colleagues, American writers paid a lot of attention to nature, to a person’s self, to emotions, etc. Such elements as rebellion and heroism were an integral part of the literature of this period.
+The loudest names in the American literature became Washington Irving (The Legend of Sleepy Hollow), James Fenimore Cooper (The Last of the Mohicans), and Edgar Allan Poe.
+Like European colleagues, famous American romanticism writers shared some views.
+They paid a lot of attention to nature, a person’s self, emotions, and such elements as rebellion and heroism were an integral part of the literature of this period.
 Famous essayists of the Romantic era were:

 - Washington Irving (1783 – 1859) was one of the first American writers who became popular in Europe.
 Tales of a Traveller was his collection of essays.